nguyenlinhlinh/adventofcode-2025/README.md

 **Solution part 1:** Solved by iterating through all position in the grid and check the eight adjacent positions to see if there are fewer than 4 rolls of paper.

 **Solution part 2:** Solved by introducing a set of possitions with rollpapers from grid.
 This allows removing roll of paper during the iterations.

+## Day 5
+**Problem:** Give a list of ranges and a list of numbers.
+Ranges can be overlapp.
+- Part 1: count the number of numbers that are in at least one range.
+- Part 2: count the numbers in ranges instead.
+For example 4-10 means there is 7 numbers in this range.

+**Solution part 1:**: For each number iterate through the ranges and check if the number i in that range.
+If yet break the iteration.

+**Solution part 2:**: Merge ranges to eliminate the overlapp between ranges.
+Merging by sorting the ranges after start number of the ranges.
+Create a auxilary array and for each range check if it is overlapp with the last range in auxilary array.
+If yes add the new range from the last number of last range in auxilary array + 1 to the last number of the current range which is being proccessed to the auxilary array.
+Lastly, count the numbers in ranges using this formula: start - end + 1.